KhronosGroup/glTF/specification/2.0/README.md

 All large data for meshes, skins, and animations is stored in buffers and retrieved via accessors.

 An *accessor* defines a method for retrieving data as typed arrays from within a `bufferView`.
-The accessor specifies a component type (e.g. `5126 (GL_FLOAT)`) and a data type (e.g. `VEC3`), which when combined define the complete data type for each array element.
+The accessor specifies a component type (e.g. `5126 (FLOAT)`) and a data type (e.g. `VEC3`), which when combined define the complete data type for each array element.
 The accessor also specifies the location and size of the data within the `bufferView` using the properties `byteOffset` and `count`.
 The latter specifies the number of elements within the `bufferView`, *not* the number of bytes.
 Elements could be, e.g., vertex indices, vertex attributes, animation keyframes, etc.

 All accessors are stored in the asset's `accessors` array.